 Although Rose finally clapped back at her, she realized the dire situation.

 She finally came back down to Earth…..a little.

-Of course, after this is when Rose decides to GTFO out of there and find Jack, the one person who actually knows her and loves her for who she is.
+Of course, after this, Rose decides to GTFO out of there and find Jack, the one person who actually knows her and loves her for who she is.

 She left Ruth in a desperate attempt to get her back.

 Many feel Ruth was upset she was losing her meal ticket out of Rose leaving.

-Others feel she had a sense of reality and humanity kicked into her and were upset that her daughter may potentially get hurt on a sinking ship.
+Others feel she had a sense of reality and humanity kicked into her and were upset that her daughter may potentially die on a sinking ship.

-I, for one, consider how Ruth was demanding she gets onto the boat and not in a loving way, it was an order; it didn’t feel loving or compassionate.
+I considered how Ruth was demanding Rose get onto the lifeboat and not in a loving way; it was an order; it didn’t feel loving or compassionate.